shammun/CDT_Book/docs/02-Data-Preparation.md

 ## Assess data availability

 ## Download data using CDT
+We can download different data including digital elevation model, shapefile, satellite rainfall estimates data and reanalysis data iknside CDT.
+We can specify our area of interest and CDT will download these for us.

 ### Download digital elevation model
 ### Download different country administrative boundaries or shapefile